 In addition to ascertaining whether a software update will affect type approved systems it is necessary to ensure that software updates will not affect the general safety of the occupants of a vehicle when an update is executed and that the process of updating vehicle software cannot be misused, for example to enable uploading of unauthorised, malicious software.
 This chapter describes objectives for maintaining the safety of the vehicle during the update process and specific requirements relating to them.

-Chair suggested amendment incorporating DE comment
+Chair suggested amendment incorporating DE comment – agreed that the amended text shall be incorporated as point 5.1

-In addition to ascertaining whether a software update will affect type approved systems it is necessary to ensure that software updates will not affect the general safety of the occupants of a vehicle when an update is executed and that the process of updating vehicle software cannot be misused, for example to enable downloading of unauthorised, malicious software.
-This chapter describes objectives for maintaining the safety of the vehicle during the update process and specific requirements relating to them.
+5.1 This chapter describes objectives for maintaining the safety and security of the vehicle during the update process and specific requirements relating to them.

 Safety requirement for all updates

-Chair suggested amendment
+Chair suggested amendment – accepted by webex

 Safety requirement for updates

 In the update process of a vehicle there are two stages.
-One is the uploading of an update and the other is the execution of that update once it is uploaded.
-It is recommended that during the upload process the location and movement of the vehicle should not be restricted as long as there is no safety implication from the upload process.
+One is the download of an update to the vehicle and the other is the execution of that update once it is downloaded.
+It is recommended that during the download process the location and movement of the vehicle should not be restricted as long as there is no safety implication from the download process.

-Chair suggested amendment
+Chair suggested amendment – amended text to be confirmed in next meeting

-In the update process of a vehicle there are two stages.
-One is the uploading of an update and the other is the execution of that update once it is uploaded.
-It is recommended that during the upload process the location and movement of the vehicle should not be restricted as long as there is no safety implication from the upload process.
+Where an update process of a vehicle is comprised of a download stage and a separate execution stage, during the download process the location and movement of the vehicle should not be restricted as long as there is no safety implication from the download process.

 To enable a software update to be executed safely it is recommended that the following be taken into account before the execution is initiated:

+Recovery

-The OEM shall ensure that the system that is being updated can recover from a failed or interrupted update;
+The OEM shall ensure that the system that is being updated can restore the software to a previous version after a failed or interrupted update or can be placed into a safe state;

+Information about the update

+The OEM shall ensure the person executing the update is informed about the update before the update is executed.
+This should contain

+the need for the update,

+the changes implemented,

+the expected time to complete execution of the update,

+any other necessary instructions to execute the update

 The OEM shall be able to convey the criticality of an update for recall, safety or security purposes to the driver (and if required to appropriate authorities)

+In case of groups of updates with a similar content one information may cover a group.

+Pre-conditions before the execution

-The OEM or driver of the vehicle should ensure that the location of the vehicle when the update is executed does not constitute a safety hazard, for example it should be in a recognized parking spot or it can be confirmed the vehicle is parked before the update is allowed to be executed;
+The person executing the update should ensure that the location of the vehicle when the update is executed does not constitute a safety hazard;

-The OEM shall ensure the vehicle remains stationary during the execution of the update, for example with the parking breaks applied;

-The OEM should assess whether there would be a safety hazard if people are present inside of the vehicle, for example if an update to locking systems fails, and ensure that they are not should that be the case;

-The OEM should assess whether there would be a safety hazard if the engine where left on during the update process and take appropriate action if that is the case;
+The OEM should assess whether there would be a safety hazard from the vehicle operation or status during the update execution process and take appropriate action if that is the case;

-The OEM shall ensure that the vehicle battery has enough capacity for the update, as well as for a possible rollback and enough capacity for the operation of the vehicle after the update
+The OEM shall ensure that the vehicle has enough power capacity for the update, as well as for a possible rollback and enough capacity for the operation of the vehicle after the update

-Chair suggested amendment incorporating DE comment
+Chair suggested amendment incorporating DE comment – text reviewed but review not completed.

-To enable a software update to be executed safely it is recommended that the following be taken into account before the execution is initiated:
+To enable a software update to be executed safely the following shall be taken into account before the execution is initiated:

+Recovery:

-The OEM shall ensure that the system that is being updated can recover from a failed or interrupted update;
+The OEM shall ensure that the system that is being updated can restore the software to a previous version after a failed or interrupted update or can be placed into a safe state;

+The potential recovery to an old software may be restricted in case of safety or environmental impact of the software.

+Information about the update: